New 'Red Dead Redemption 2' Screenshots Revealed

 Videos by ComicBook.com

-Red Dead Redemption 2 is in development for PlayStation 4 and Xbox One, and is scheduled to release worldwide on October 26.
-At the moment, there’s been no official word of a PC release nor a Nintendo Switch port.
-The latter is likely to never happen, but going off the roll-out of Grand Theft Auto V, Red Dead Redemption 2 could come to the PC, eventually.
+Red Dead Redemption 2 is poised to release worldwide on October 26 via the PlayStation 4 and Xbox One.
+At the moment there is no word of a PC release, and as you would expect, there hasn’t been any word of a Nintendo Switch port either.

-For more news and coverage on the open-world western game, click here.
+For more news and media on the game, be sure to peep our previous coverage of the open-world western game by clicking right here.
 For more information on the game itself, here’s an official story synopsis:

 “America, 1899.
 The end of the wild west era has begun as lawmen hunt down the last remaining outlaw gangs.
 Those who will not surrender or succumb are killed.